chrhlnd/streplace/README.md

 Much like a templating system.

 There is a small grammer dialect that is definable in the program that can buildup collections from the data.

+The collections can then be pushed through transformation logic to emit whatever.
+ATM I have mysql table/index structure scripts happening.

 The data itself, and the grammer difinitions are tokenized by another library